LyrineYang/gitLet/README.md

     ---
     ## Environment and Compatibility

     **Operating System**: This project has been successfully compiled and run on macOS.

     **Java Version**: The project is written in Java and requires Java Development Kit (JDK) version 24 or higher for compilation and execution.

-     **Course Testing**: This project has successfully passed all automated tests provided by the [Specify Course Name, e.g., CS61B] course on Gradescope, achieving a full score of 1600 out of 1600 points.
+    **Course Testing**: This project has successfully passed all automated tests provided by the [CS61B](https://sp21.datastructur.es/materials/proj/proj2/proj2) course on Gradescope, achieving a full score of 1600 out of 1600 points.
 This validates its functional correctness and completeness according to the project specifications.

     ## How to Run